netj/3x/docs/tutorial/README.md

 ## Advanced Usage

 Here we introduce a few more 3X features that are essential to more effective management and execution of runs in your experiment.

 ### 1. Execute Runs in a Different Environment

 To customize the environment in which planned runs are executed, or to execute runs on a remote host or a cluster of hosts accessible via ssh, you can define new *target execution environments*, or *target* as a shorthand.

-#### Add another Local Target
+#### Add Another Local Target

-Suppose we want to run our experiments with python3, which requires us to add special values to some environment variables, namely `PATH` and `PYTHON3PATH`.
+Suppose we want to run our experiments with Python 3, which requires us to add special values to some environment variables, namely `PATH` and `PYTHON3PATH`.

 The following command defines a target named `local2` that customizes the environment in the way we want.

 ```bash
 3x target local2  define local  PATH=/opt/python3/bin:"$PATH"  PYTHON3PATH=~/python3-packages